-Before doing so, we describe some background material needed for both tracks.
+Before stating the tasks, we describe some background material not covered in lectures.

-Figure 1: Example Priority Search Tree.
+Figure 1: Example Randomized Search Tree.
 Keys are listed above priorities in the nodes.

-Priority Search Trees
+Theory of Randomized Search Trees

 The design idea is the following: Every time we want to insert a new key in the search tree, we also choose a priority, uniformly at random.
 The new node we insert will contain both the key and the priority.
 We require that the tree is a search tree with respect to the keys and is heap-ordered with respect to the priorities.
 In Figure 1, we show an example, listing keys above priorities in the nodes.
 Here, we have used "small" priorities for illustration, but in a real implementation, priorities should be chosen from a very large domain, e.g., all 32- or 64-bit integers.
 For simplicity, we will assume that no keys get the same priority.